TUBAF-EM/gji_tem_2025/adjoint/matlab_scripts/README.txt

 This demo gives an example of how the convolutional sensitivities are calculated.

-First run analytic_e_field_grid_demo.m to produce the physical fields on a regular grid using a given loop source.
+First run analytic_e_field_grid.m to produce the physical fields on a regular grid using a given loop source.
 E-field values are written into EM_field_and_coord_empymod_5x3x2_-7_-3_srcl1.mat where the file name contains information on the number of grid points (5x3x2), the time range -7_-3 and the source side length srcl1.